 "This is an insurance center of excellence," said Stephen DiCenso, past president and current board member of the Connecticut Captive Insurance Association and a principal and consulting actuary with Milliman Inc. in Wakefield, Massachusetts.

-Connecticut legislators also have been highly receptive to considering and making changes to the state's captive statute to keep it up to date.
+Connecticut legislators also have been highly receptive to considering and making changes to the state's captive statute to keep competitive with other states' laws.

 "We have worked with legislators to keep the law fresh," said Michael Serricchio, senior vice president with Marsh Captive Solutions in Norwalk, Connecticut.